 Chaplaincy at Cardinal Allen is absolutely fundamental to the life and wellbeing of the school community.
 It contributes towards the development of the school as a Christian community by the spiritual and pastoral care of students, staff and families.
-We are fortunate at Cardinal Allen to have an outstanding Chaplaincy Coordinator in addition to the support of our Deanery Priests and Deacons, whose role it is to plan and lead the liturgical life of the school community.
+We are fortunate at Cardinal Allen to have an full-time Chaplaincy Coordinator in addition to the support of our Deanery Priests and Deacons, whose role it is to plan and lead the liturgical life of the school community.
 The Chaplaincy team is here to share and celebrate in the joys of life and the Gospel, but also to support our community in times of need.

 Prayer, liturgy and collective worship